5 expert creator tips and tricks for Black Friday and Cyber Monday

 Another reason not to go coupon-crazy: Constantly discounting your products can hurt your brand’s perceived value.
 If you offer discounts too often, people will be less inclined to pay full price rather than just waiting for your next sale to start.

 Over the past few years, creator Reuven Lerner has followed this discount strategy for digital downloads.
 Reuven only offered discounts on his Python online courses and ebooks a few times per year, including Black Friday.

-This year, though, Reuven is trying out a different Black Friday and Cyber Monday promotion-- bundles.
+In 2020, though, Reuven tried out a different Black Friday and Cyber Monday promotion-- bundles.

 "I'm going to try something different this year: I'm moving toward creating bundles of my courses, rather than selling individual courses.
 So instead of 5 different intro Python classes, I'll sell them as an intro bundle.

 This is a bit risky, in that it means I won't be selling everything at a massive discount, but rather just a handful of my products.
 I'm hoping that it'll mean that fewer people buy more expensive products."

 Price bundling involves selling multiple products as one package at a single price.
 Bundles are usually sold at a lower price than if each product was purchased on its own.

 Bundles are a great way to boost your average order value without offering a coupon code or sitewide discount.